THE DEFINITIVE

 • Attracting more click-throughs on your site

 Google’s algorithm favors each of those factors.
-When someone is spending more time on your site, they’re taking actions on your site.
+When someone is spending more time on your site, they’re taking action on your site.
 And when your site is easy to use and chock full of good info, it signals to Google that your website is high quality and worthy of a high ranking.

 Keep in mind, however, that search engine optimization is not the same as conversion optimization.
 The goal is to build in both features that are great for SEO and features that are great for conversion.